totvslabs/samples-mobile/react-native/react-native-totvs-clockin-vision/README.md

 Also note that this is the approach recomended when a need to modify this or any submodule of `TOTVSCameraKit` libraries.
 You'll find the project `TOTVSCameraKit` and `react-native-totvs-clockin-vision` in the `Pods.xcodeproj` of `camera-app/ios`.
 Modify source code from these projects.

+### Miscellaneous

+#### iOS

+The native c++ library used for recognitions tasks doesn't offer by itself an interface for swift code to interact with it in order to use this library even in production code, some other steps are required:

+1. An `objc` bridge is needed to expose c++ code to swift by exposing the `objc` code itself.
+This will allow us to expose `FaceRecognizer.h` interface to swift code.
+We achieve that by creating `ObjcFaceRecognizer.h` and `ObjcFaceRecognizer.mm`.
+These files are already developed and ready for reuse.
+You can find then under the sample project `react-native-totvs-clockin-vision-app/ios` under `recognition` folder.
+Just copy then onto the new swift project that uses the c++ recognition library.
+2. In order to interact with the `react-native-totvs-clockin-vision` library, a model is required to be injected to the library.
+Under the project `react-native-totvs-clockin-vision-app/ios` there's already a ready to use model class that you reuse on new projects that uses both, the c++ recognition library and the `react-native-totvs-clockin-vision` library.
+The required files are `NativeRecognitionModel.swift` and `NativeFace.swift`.
+3. You'll need to inject `NativeRecognitionModel` to the `react-native-totvs-clockin-vision`, you'll see how to do that under `AppDelegate.m` file.